CANCER CLINICS AROUND THE WORLD

 Many of these clinics now keep ongoing information about their patients and their wellbeing.
 It is unlikely they will be conducting Level 1 clinical trials.

 Still, some people do benefit from their stay.
 And it is wonderful that some people benefit even when using a cancer clinic like these as a 'last resort'.
 Ann Fonfa (founder of the Annie Appleseed Project) was one of them.
 You can find her diary in this section, summarizing her stay(s) at the Gerson Clinic, CHIPSA.

 We cannot make any promises about any of these locations.
 We simply list them so you will know the options.

 *When Ann Fonfa was first diagnosed with cancer in 1993, a young man she worked with told her his mother had gone to IAT clinic in the Bahamas for tongue cancer treatments.
 She lived a completely normal life after that although she occasionally went back for 'pick-me ups'.
 Before we knew much about science, we formed the idea that if something could work for someone, it could work for someone else.

 Now we call this personalized medicine because it is known we are all a bit different, but some things work - some of the time, for some of the people.
 And as soon as this gets sorted out, it will be a heck of a lot easier to make informed decisions.
 Until then, we all use intuition and information to do so.

-This area has a lot of information, already posted in our Archives (link at bottom lower right).
+This area has a lot of information, already posted in our Archive Links.